-Grand jury to hear case in police officer death
+Grand jury to hear case in Mississippi police officer death

 GULFPORT, Miss.
-(AP) - A grand jury will hear the case against the suspect in the May 5 shooting death of a Mississippi police officer.
+(AP) - A grand jury will hear the case against the suspect in the slaying of a Mississippi officer who was shot outside a police station last month.

-Mississippi Gulf Coast news outlets report that Judge Gaston Hewes Jr. said Tuesday there is probable cause to send 19-year-old Darian Atkinson’s case to a Harrison County grand jury.
-The panel will decide whether to indict him in the death of Officer Robert McKeithen.
+Mississippi Gulf Coast news outlets report that Judge Gaston Hewes Jr. said Tuesday there is probable cause to send 19-year-old Darian Atkinson’s case to a grand jury.
+The Harrison County panel will decide whether to indict him in the death of Officer Robert McKeithen.

 Atkinson is jailed on a capital murder charge carrying a possible death sentence.
-The Sun Herald reports that a detective said the suspect walked eight miles from his mother’s home to the Biloxi police station with the goal of killing a police officer.
+The Sun Herald reports that a detective said the suspect walked 8 miles (13 kilometers) from his mother’s home to the Biloxi police station May 5 with the goal of killing a police officer.

 Atkinson has been assigned public defenders.
 He hasn’t entered a plea.